 Recommended Best Practices

-Step-by-step instructions for these functions are provided in the next pages and can also be accessed by going to Volunteer Impact Help which is also accessible from the SEARCH bar.
+Step-by-step instructions for these functions are provided in the next pages and can also be accessed by going to Volunteer Impact Help which is also accessible from the CHAT function .

-Select the question mark before entering your query.

 Add New Category

 “Category” in Better Impact refers to a collection of functions.
 As considerable reporting, including assigned shifts, can be run by Category, it is recommended that these are named as the specific name of the event/program (i.e., Convocation 2018, Peer Mentor Program 2019-2020, etc.).
 This reporting can be further broken down by Activity and shifts.

-Step-by-step instructions for Adding a New Category can be accessed from the Search bar.
+Video instructions for Adding a New Category can be accessed Volunteer Impact Help.

 Recommended Practices

-The name of the Category can be specific to the event or program by including the date (i.e., Peer Helper Group Fall 2018) The Description includes a brief description of the event or program, and any specific information an applicant needs to know before signing up for any associated activities
+The name of the Category can be specific to the event or program by including the date (i.e., Peer Helper Group Fall 2018) The Description should include a description of the event or program, and any specific information an applicant needs to know before signing up for any associated activities

+This is a good place for marketing the event.
+Images, etc. can be included in this description box.

 Considerable reporting, including assigned shifts, can be run by Category.
 This reporting can be further broken down by activity and shifts.